Blackpool jilted boyfriend jailed for murdering ex-girlfriend's dad

 A jilted boyfriend who stabbed his ex's father 12 times in the family garden has been jailed for his murder.

-Levi Westhead attacked Mark Webster, 50, at his home in Blackpool, Lancashire, after he refused to let him see his daughter.
+Levi Westhead attacked Mark Webster, 50, at his home in Blackpool after he refused to let him see his 16-year-old daughter.

-Westhead, 18, had been in a relationship with the 16-year-old for 18 months but it had recently ended, Preston Crown Court heard.
+Westhead, 18, had been in a relationship with the teenager for 18 months but it had recently ended, Preston Crown Court heard.

 He was jailed for life with a minimum term of 17 years.

-During the two-week trial the jury heard Westhead, of Flakefleet Avenue, Fleetwood, had received a warning from police for harassing his ex-girlfriend.
+During the two-week trial the jury heard Westhead, of Fleetwood, had received a warning from police for harassing his ex-girlfriend.

 He had been using a variety of social media platforms and had set up false accounts in his attempts to contact her.